Auxymore/Newsletter-App/README.md

 ## Contributors:
 - Guillaume Acho

-- Reach out if you would like to contribute to this project!
+Reach out if you would like to contribute to this project!

 ## Future ideas:
-Ability for user to have their own account if they want to save certain movies Ability to make a quick note (or review?) about movies Possibly share these reviews

 ##